Kinto/kinto.js/docs/index.md

 Take the [tutorial](tutorial.md) to get you started, then read about [API usage](api.md) and eventually browse the [detailed API docs](https://doc.esdoc.org/github.com/Kinto/kinto.js/).

+If you want you can have a look at some [advanced](advanced.md) usages.

 ## Community & Support

 * [Code repository](https://github.com/Kinto/kinto.js)